Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials: Tight-binding limit and Aubry-Andr e model

 \subsection{Aubry-Andr\'e model}

-The Aubry-Andr\'e (AA) limit of our continuous bichromatic lattice is found in the tight-binding limit of one of the lattices (say lattice $1$) with the other lattice (say lattice $2$) is weak.
+The Aubry-Andr\'e (AA) limit of our continuous bichromatic lattice is found in the tight-binding limit of one of the lattices (say lattice $1$) while the other lattice (say lattice $2$) is weak.
 Our model can then be mapped onto the discrete, Aubry-Andr\'e model,

-where $\hat{a}_i$ is the annihilation operator of a particle in the lattice site $i$ (located at the position $x_i = a \times i$), $J$ is the tunneling energy associated to the lattice $1$ and $\Delta$ is the quasi-periodic amplitude induced by the lattice~2.
-The latter are given by
+where $\hat{a}_i$ is the annihilation operator of a particle in the lattice site $i$ (located at the position $x_i = a \times i$), $J$ is the tunneling energy associated to lattice $1$ and $\Delta$ is the quasi-periodic amplitude induced by lattice~2.
+The AA parameters in Eq.~(\ref{eq:AAmodelH}) are given by

 see for instance Refs.~\cite{damski2003,biddle2010}.